Endourology/Minimally Invasive Surgery Fellowship Program

 • Transperitoneal and retroperitoneal approaches

-• Da Vinci Xi and SP platforms
+• da Vinci Xi and SP platforms

 • Mentors: Drs.
-Su and Terry
+Benidir, Canales, Joseph, Su and Terry

-• Anatomic Endoscopic Enucleation of the Prostate (AEEP), Holmium Laser Enucleation of the Prostate (HoLEP)
+• Holmium Laser Enucleation of the Prostate (HoLEP)

 • Minimally Invasive Surgical Therapies (MIST)

-• Mentor: Dr. John Michael DiBianco
+• Mentor: Dr. DiBianco

 doctor bird with multiple residents in an operating room preparing for a procedure.